-Artichoke (Cynara cardunculus) has a rich culinary history which dates back several centuries to the time of ancient Romans.
+Artichoke (Cynara cardunculus) has a rich culinary history that dates back several centuries to the time of ancient Romans.
 The propagation of artichoke plants is believed to have originated in the Mediterranean area where this perennial thistle was considered a delicacy.

 How to Propagate an Artichoke

 As a tender perennial, artichokes are winter hardy in USDA zones 7 through 11.
-Modern day gardeners wishing to cultivate artichokes in other climates can do so by planting artichoke from seeds and growing them as annuals.
+Modern-day gardeners wishing to cultivate artichokes in other climates can do so by planting artichoke from seeds and growing them as annuals.
 Rooting artichoke cuttings is another method of artichoke plant propagation and is used in areas where they can be grown as perennials.

 Planting Artichokes from Seeds

 When growing artichokes as an annual crop in cooler climates, it’s best to start the seeds indoors approximately two months before the last frost date.
 It was long believed artichokes grown from seed were inferior to those propagated by rooting cuttings.
 This is no longer the case.
 Follow these tips for successfully planting artichokes from seeds:

 - Use a quality seed starter soil mix.
 Plant seeds to depth of ½ inch (13 mm.).
 Moisten the soil with warm water.
 Germinate artichokes at 60-80 degrees F. (16-27 C.).
 Periodically fertilize the seedlings according to product directions.

 - Transplant outdoors after the last frost, when the plants have two sets of leaves and have reached a height of 8 to 10 inches (20.5-25.5 cm.) tall.

 - Plant in fertile, rich, well-draining soil.
 Choose a location which receives full sun.
 Space artichokes three to six feet (1-2 m.) apart.